 Housing affordability and homelessness have been issues that have been a concern for the City of Olympia and community for many years; however, these issues have recently risen to the fore through the City's Downtown Strategy process and grassroots community efforts.
-The impact of homelessness on the lives of individuals, on government resources and on local businesses and property owners is significant.
+The County's Draft Five Year Homeless Housing Plan identifies a "triple impact-of-" as affecting, 2) individuals experiencing homelessness on the lives of individuals, on; 2) limited government resources; and, 3) neighborhood impacts on local businesses, residences and property owners-is, all of which are significant.
 In 2015 the Thurston County Economic Development Council interviewed 105 small businesses owners in downtown and their number one concern was the impact of homelessness.
 Thurston County's Community Investment Partnership and Olympia's Community Development Block Grant program routinely receive more proposals than can be funded, and our homeless citizens continue to impact our emergency response system while suffering the effects of living unsheltered.

 In March of 2017 the City formed the Ad Hoc Committee on Housing Affordability to examine these issues.
 In addition the City commissioned a community survey aimed at gauging the community's interest and understanding of these issues.
 In June of 2017, following four of months of consideration by the City of Olympia's Ad Hoc Committee on Housing Affordability (AHCOHA), City Council reviewed several recommendations to address Olympia's lack of affordable housing options.
-Creating a locally controlled affordable housing fund was identified as the first high priority option to move forward in 2017.
+Creating a locally controlled affordable housing fund was identified as the first high priority option to move forward in 2017 and address this housing emergency.